pal1000/mesa-dist-win/readme.md

 Same problem with same solution applies to osmesa if you are upgrading from 17.3.5.501-1 or older.
 # Differences between MSVC and MinGW packages
 - MinGW package requires a CPU with [SSSE3](https://en.wikipedia.org/wiki/SSSE3#CPUs_with_SSSE3) with benefit of providing 3-5% performance boost with software rendering drivers;
-- GLonD3D12 introduced in 21.0.0 is only available in MSVC package;
-- SPIR-V to DXIL tool introduced in 21.0.0 is only available in MSVC package but MinGW support is in progress;
 - d3d10sw introduced in 21.2.0 is only available in MSVC package;
-- dozen driver introduced in 22.1.0 is only available in MSVC package but MinGW support is in progress.
 - MinGW package uses ZSTD for certain compression tasks since 20.1.8;
-- OpenCL support which began appearing piece by piece since 21.3.0 is only available for MSVC package and also clover specifically needing LLVM with RTTI support, but MinGW support is in progress anyway.
+- OpenCL support which began appearing piece by piece since 21.3.0 is only available for MSVC package until [this issue](https://gitlab.freedesktop.org/mesa/mesa/-/issues/7243) is resolved.

 If you need to migrate from Mingw to MSVC binaries you just need to replace Mesa binaries folder from Mingw package with MSVC counterpart.
 # Mingw and MSVC Package contents